trishnaguha/Calci/README.md

 # Calci
-Calci is a Command line calculator for Linux that performs basic operations like addition, subtraction, multiplication and division.
+Calci is a Command line calculator for Linux.
 It is a command line tool built using Python3.

 ##Instructions
 To run the command line calculator follow the steps given below:

 * `git clone https://github.com/trishnaguha/Calci.git`

-* `python3 calci.py followed by arguments in your terminal`
+* `python3 calci.py followed by arguments in terminal`

 * `Type python3 calci.py -h for help`